Nonosweeper MINESWEEPER Nonosweeper - play Minesweeper with Nonograms

 There has been a lot of research done into the maths of Minesweeper, and the recent announcement that the Clay Mathematics Institute is offering a $1 million prize for solving a certain mathematical problem ("P=NP?") coupled with Richard Kaye's proof that Minesweeper is NP-complete (in other words, it's a representation of this abstract problem) have created number of headlines about winning a million dollars with Minesweeper.

 I can tell you now that being good at Minesweeper won't help you in the slightest with solving this problem, but as an accessible introduction to this type of mathematical problem, it's a very interesting connection.
-There's an article showing the equivalence between Minesweeper configurations and propositional logic (and hence the NP problem) here.
+There are articles showing the equivalence between Minesweeper configurations and propositional logic (and hence the NP problem) here and here.

 minesweepernot